Chup Raho: Plot

 There, she meets Sheraz.
 Sheraz is a widower with three daughters.
-Azar commits suicide as he is guilty of what he did with Rameen.
+Azar commits suicide as he is guilty of what he did to Rameen.
 Sheraz takes Rameen to his house.
-There, she gets attached to Sheraz's daughters and mother and requests him to let her live there as a maid.
+There, she gets attached to Sheraz's daughters and mother and requests that he let her live there as a maid.
 He gives her permission to live in his house.
-Soon both of them fall in love with each other.
+Soon, both of them fall in love with each other.

 Numair and Minal's daughter is diagnosed with cancer.
 Numair thinks that if Rameen lives close to his daughter, Allah will forgive his sins and cure her.
 When Rameen returns home, Numair accepts that he raped Rameen, and to stop her from going away again, he doesn't tell her that Azar is dead.
 He says that Azar is in Saudi Arabia and sends her flowers and messages in the name of Azar to make sure she thinks he is alive.
 Minal is confused and agitated, so she confronts Rameen to tell her that Azar is dead and that Numair is lying to her.
-Numair claims Sheraz has lustful eyes towards Rameen to the fact, which Rameen accepts.
+Numair claims Sheraz has lustful eyes towards Rameen, which Rameen accepts.
 But when Rameen learns the truth, she leaves the house and marries Sheraz.
-Numair is devastated and thinks that now his daughter will die, and eventually, he turns mad and is sent to a mental hospital.
-Minal is in the hospital crying over her daughter's condition while she remembers all those times when she wronged her sister just for her husband.
+Numair is devastated and thinks that now his daughter will die, and eventually, he goes mad and is sent to a mental hospital.
+Minal is in the hospital crying over her daughter's condition, while she remembers all those times when she wronged her sister just for her husband.
 Sheraz and Rameen live with their children happily.